 As relevant threat intelligence migrates to a greater mixture of online spaces, security and intelligence professionals are likely to prioritize expanded data coverage in their tooling.

 This can be achieved by leveraging API vendors who offer a wider variety of standard and alternative threat sources than is commonly available through commercial solutions.
-This looks like combining standard threat intelligence feeds like onion sites and social media with emerging imageboards, paste sites, chat applications, and decentralized platforms.
+This looks like combining standard threat intelligence sources with emerging sites.

 This has a number of benefits.
 For one, more data coverage = less overlooked threat intelligence.
 Access within an API allows analysts to spend less time gathering data manually.
 Crawling more obscure sources also means that any posts that have since been deleted from the original site are retained for analysis—a side benefit not available through manual collection.